ryan-rashidian/qemy/README.md

 Known Issues:

 - (Non-critical) Parsing logic in SEC_Filings class is slightly inaccurate.
 Filing data is not always in chronological order.
 The issue has been solved in testing, and a fix will be implemented soon.
+- (Non-critical) DCF model is not yet factoring a company's net debt metric into the calculation.
+Waiting for implementation of better parsing logic, referenced in the previous issue.

 Ideas: